 Stomach Growls: What You Never Knew

-There’s more than just hunger pains behind that growling noise coming from your stomach.
-You may think it’s your body’s way of telling you to eat something, but it may be the message is about more than just easing your hunger.
+There’s more than just hunger pains behind those stomach growls.
+You may think it’s your body’s way of telling you to eat.
+Still, it may go well beyond that.
+Find out what you can do when your stomach growls.

 Your digestive system

-It’s important to understand the relationship between your stomach and your digestive system so you can better understand why your stomach is making noise.
+It’s important to understand the relationship between your stomach and digestive system.
+Doing so will help you better understand why your stomach is making noise.

-Your digestive system is basically a long tube that begins with your mouth and ends with your anal cavity.
-It’s a pretty simple system, but gets complicated when you factor in the various organs in your body.
-Your food is moved through your system with muscular contractions (called peristalsis) that digest your food and move it through your body.
-These contractions also help your body combine liquid with solid and gastric acids.
+Your digestive system is basically a long tube that goes from your mouth to your anal cavity.
+It’s a pretty simple system but becomes more complicated when you factor in your body’s many organs.
+Muscular contractions (called peristalsis) digest your food and move it through your body.
+These contractions also help your body mix liquids with solids and gastric acids.

-Most of the noises coming from your body are your digestive system mixing the contents of your stomach with the liquids there.
-The air produced in your system begins busting wit the contractions of your intestines, which produces that distinctive popping sound.
-These sounds can be produced at any time even when you are not angry.
+Most of your stomach growls are your digestive system mixing your stomach contents with its liquids.
+The air produced begins busting with the contractions of your intestines, producing that notable popping sound.
+These sounds can be produced at any time even when you’re not hungry.
 The difference is that when your stomach is full, these sounds are less perceptible.

-If your stomach is empty, why then is your digestive system contracting?
-Around two hours before your stomach is completely empty, it begins to produce certain hormones that stimulate the nervous system and send message to the brain which say “eat some more.”
-The brain responds to these signals with an order to produce peristalsis.
-These contractions finish emptying your stomach, and may even provoke other hunger symbols so you feel the urge to eat again.
+So, if your stomach is empty, why is your digestive system contracting?
+Around two hours before your stomach is totally empty, it begins to produce certain hormones.
+The hormones stimulate the nervous system and send a message to your brain to eat more.
+The brain responds to these signals with an order to start the contractions.
+Then, the contractions finish emptying your stomach, and may even provoke other signs of hunger so you want to eat again.

 What causes excessive stomach growls?

-Everything we’ve discussed before is actually pretty normal activity.
-When your stomach growls excessively, it can not only affect your health, but your digestive process.
-This often happens without cause.
-The cause of these excessive noises may be due to more than just hunger.
+Everything we’ve discussed before is normal activity.
+When your stomach growls excessively, it can not only affect your health but your digestive process.
+This often happens without a cause.
+What’s more, the excessive noises may be due to more than just hunger.

-If you are eating less than what you are used to consuming during the day or night, you may confuse your digestive system.
-Strict diets can often consist of foods that have certain nutrients or high amounts of calories and produce excessive stomach noises, because food is digested faster, signaling your body’s indicators of hunger.
+If you’re eating less than what you’re used to during the day or night, you might be confusing your digestive system.
+Strict diets can often consist of foods that have certain nutrients or high amounts of calories.
+In addition, they may produce excessive stomach growls since food is digested faster, signaling hunger.

 The mixture of gases and air inside your stomach can cause these sounds as well.
-If you are drinking soft drinks or other carbonized beverages, you increase the amount of bubbles in your digestive system which can rupture and produce gastric noises.
-When your body can’t eliminate or expel this excess air naturally, the process takes place inside your digestive system.
-Eating too quickly or ingesting air along with your food are also causes of this symptom.
+If you’re drinking soda or other carbonated drinks, you increase the number of bubbles in your digestive system.
+As a result, the bubbles can pop and make gastric noises.
+When your body can’t eliminate or expel the excess air naturally, the process takes place in your digestive system.
+Eating too quickly or ingesting air along with your food can also cause the same thing to happen.

-Lactose present in milk, yogurts, creams and cheese is the most common food intolerance.
-When these components remain in your belly too long, the bacteria that is present in them can produce extra gas and bubbles in your system.
-You should always pass on any food you have a food intolerance for.
+Lactose in milk, yogurts, creams, and cheese is the most common food intolerance.
+When it remains in your belly too long, the bacteria present can produce extra gas and bubbles in your system.
+You should always avoid any food to which you’re intolerant.

-Ulcers in your digestive system can be a cause as well, differing only in the time and amount of air present in your system.
-This condition is accompanied by pain and discomfort, having nothing to do with hunger.
+Ulcers in your digestive system can also be a cause.
+Indeed, the only difference is the time and amount of air present in your system.
+This condition often appears along with pain and discomfort and has nothing to do with hunger.
 You should adjust your diet to address this issue.

-The symptoms of this disorder are similar to those of ulcers, because in addition to causing gastric noises, powerful pains after eating certain foods result.
+The symptoms of this disorder are similar to those of ulcers.
+In addition to causing stomach growls, it also causes awful pain after eating certain foods.

-When the condition is not directly related to a medical condition, you can do certain things to help control or alleviate it.
+When not directly related to a medical condition, you can do certain things to help control or relieve it:

-- Have a cup of tea after your food, such a mint which can help ease stomach issues.
+- Have a cup of tea after your food, such as mint, which can help ease stomach issues.

 - Don’t breathe too deeply during eating to reduce the amount of air you ingest.

 - Eat less.
-Snacks are simpler to digest and don’t allow your stomach the opportunity to send hunger signals to the brain.
+Snacks are simpler to digest and don’t allow your stomach to send your brain hunger signals.